Tropical hyperelliptic curves in the plane: Sprawling graphs and crowded graphs

 We now develop several criteria for showing that a graph is crowded.

 \begin{proposition} Suppose $G$ is a planar graph obtained by connecting two connected planar graphs $G_1$ and $G_2$, each of genus at least one, with a pair of edges.
-Let $G_1'$ be obtained from $G$ by deleting $G_2$ and replacing it with a biedge.
+Let $G_1'$ be obtained from $G$ by deleting $G_2$ and replacing it with a bi-edge.
 If $G_1'$ is crowded, then so is $G$. \end{proposition}

-\begin{proof} Assume that $G_1'$ is crowded, and consider any planar embedding of $G$; we will show that this is a crowded embedding.
-If the embedding has either $G_1$ or $G_2$ enveloping the other, then it is crowded since the inner graph has genus at least one, as illustrated in the first two images of Figure \ref{figure:crowded_surgery}; thus we may assume the configuration is as in the third image.
-(The possibility that one connecting edge is enveloped and one is not is ruled out by the supposition that $G_1$ and $G_2$ are connected.)
+\begin{proof} Assume that $G_1'$ is crowded, and consider any planar embedding of $G$.
+We will show that this is a crowded embedding.
+If the embedding has either $G_1$ or $G_2$ enveloping the other, then it is crowded since the inner graph has genus at least one, as illustrated in the first two images of Figure \ref{figure:crowded_surgery}.
+The possibility that one connecting edge is enveloped and one is not is ruled out by the supposition that $G_1$ and $G_2$ are connected.
+Thus we may assume the configuration is as in the third image.

 Delete $G_2$ from our embedding of $G$, and replace it with a bi-edge so that the bi-edge bounds a face $F'$ as illustrated, without wrapping either edge around $G_1$.
 Note that each bounded face of $G_1'$ besides $F'$ has a corresponding bounded face in $G$.
 Since $G_1'$ is crowded, this embedding of $G_1'$ must be a crowded embedding, so either two bounded faces share two or more edges or some bounded face shares an edge with itself.
 However, $F'$ cannot be any of these problematic faces, since it shares exactly one edge with exactly one bounded face, and none with itself.
-Thus the offending configuration must appear in $G$ as well, so this embedding of $G$ is crowded.
+Thus the crowded configuration of faces must appear in $G$ as well, so this embedding of $G$ is crowded.
 As this embedding was arbitrary, we conclude that $G$ is crowded. \end{proof}

 This result can be used to prove the following corollary, which will be key in determining which hyperelliptic graphs appear in tropical plane curves.

 \begin{corollary} Let $G$ be a trivalent connected planar graph of the form illustrated in Figure \ref{figure:crowded_hyperelliptic}, where each unknown box contains a graph of genus at least one.
 Then $G$ is crowded.